bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 assuming you followed the Instructions from the PPDM Deployment Guide, we now will  deploy our first AKS Cluster to Azure.

-As we are using the [Container STorage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) to protect Persistant Volume Claims, we need to follow Microsoft´s guidance to Deploy Managed AKS Clusters using CSI.
+As we are using the [Container STorage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) to protect Persistent Volume Claims, we need to follow Microsoft´s guidance to Deploy Managed AKS Clusters using CSI.
 See [Enable Container Storage Interface (CSI) drivers for Azure disks and Azure Files on Azure Kubernetes Service (AKS) (preview)](https://docs.microsoft.com/en-us/azure/aks/csi-storage-drivers) for details.

 AKS Cluster using CSI *must* be deployed from CLI as the Date of this article.